Herbal Balms and Salves

 Balms contain more wax, making them harder.
 They absorb into the skin slower than salves, making them better for creating a barrier to protect the skin and hold in moisture if needed.

-Salves are softer and contain less wax, but are more readily absorbed into the skin, making them a better choice for things like sore muscles and hot skin conditions that may be made worse from oil sitting on top of the skin.
+Salves are softer and contain less wax but are more readily absorbed into the skin, making them a better choice for sore muscles and hot skin conditions that may worsen from oil sitting on top of the skin.

 The general ratio of oil to wax in a balm is 1 cup oil to 1/2 cup wax, and the salve ratio is 1 cup oil to 1/4 cup wax.
 However, different climates can affect the consistency of your balms and salves.
-To check your consistency, you can drop about a tablespoon of still liquified preparation onto a plate and stick it in the freezer for a minute or two.
+To check your consistency, drop a tablespoon of still-liquified preparation onto a plate and stick it in the freezer for a minute or two.
 If it is too hard, add more oil, and if it is too soft, add more wax.
-It is much easier to remedy a mix that isn’t to your liking if you do this little trick before pouring into jars, otherwise you will have a mess on your hands.
+It is much easier to remedy a mix that isn’t to your liking if you do this little trick before pouring it into jars.
+Otherwise, you will have a mess on your hands.

-***There is a difference between ointments and creams.
+There is a difference between ointments and creams.
 Creams are made by adding a water-based preparation like an infusion or decoction to oil to make an emulsion.
 They are more difficult to make and do need either refrigeration and/or essential oils or other preservatives to stay viable for any length of time.
-They are more readily absorbed into the skin than even salves though, so they make great muscle pain remedies and the like.
+They are more readily absorbed into the skin than even salves, though, and make great muscle pain remedies.
 Everything has its place!

 Subscribe to get access to more!